zmois/aqi-python/README.md

   * Forecasts may cover one or more pollutants (e.g. ozone, PM2.5).
   * Forecasts may include an AQI number (e.g., 51) or simply an AQI category (e.g., Moderate or Unhealthy).

-2. When the search is complited results are saved in the 'results' folder under unique name as the csv files.
+2. When the search is complited results are saved in the `results` folder under unique name as the csv files.
 The Real-time observations and Historical observations are visualized as Seaborn bar plots and saved in the png format.
 The Forecast observations are represented as table and saved in png format.

 3. Program will contunue with the prompt:
 **"Would you like to search for different date or Zip Code?
 Enter y for Yes and n for No:"**
-When 'Yes' option is chosen the new search is performed and new search results are saved in the 'results' folder.
+When `Yes` option is chosen the new search is performed and new search results are saved in the `results` folder.
-But when the 'No' option is chosen program stops with the prompt "Have a good day!"
+But when the `No` option is chosen program stops with the prompt "Have a good day!"

 ## Requirements: